 So, how can you find the best log splitting wedge for your needs?
-Well, this guide will not only provide you with the best wedge for splitting wood, but will also tell you everything you need to know to find the right wedge for you.
+Well, this guide will not only provide you with the best wedge of 2019 for splitting wood, but will also tell you everything you need to know to find the right wedge for you.

 A splitting wedge is a small, but effective object which can be used to split large logs into smaller pieces.
 These small objects have been around for thousands of years, and have become more and more sophisticated as time passes by.

 By placing a splitting wedge on top of a log, it can be hammered down into the log in order to break said log into pieces.
 Wedges are made out of a variety of materials and come in various different shapes and designs.

 Common modern splitting wedge materials include steel, plastic, and other synthetic materials.